“From Metro Washington to the Ends of the Earth”

 Campus Crusade for Christ International (USA) (Cru)

-- Jim and Diane Dempsey Jim serves as National Director for Global Campus Development for Cru.
-In additon to working with Jim, Diane serves as national administrator for Destino, Cru's ministry to Latinos as well as administrator for Christian Embassy, Cru's ministry to leaders on Capital Hill.
-The Dempsey's joined Cru 32 years ago and are committed to seeing college students won to Christ.
+- Jim and Diane Dempsey Jim serves as Associate Executive Director of Development for the Campus Ministry.
+In addition to working with Jim, Diane serves as a national financial administrator.
+The Dempsey's joined Cru in 1984 and are committed to seeing high school and college students and faculty won to Christ.

 Connection Points Randy Newman is an author who has published several books on evangelism.
 He offers help through teaching venues as an "evangelism coach" and creates a rich library of books, blogs, and articles to assist others. www.connectionpoints.us